Faculty Accepting Applications

 We encourage applications from candidates with a baccalaureate degree, as well as from candidates with graduate work in psychology and related disciplines.
-A baccalaureate degree awarded no later than the summer preceding the year of admission is a requirement for admission.
+A baccalaureate degree awarded no later than the summer preceding the anticipated entry semester is a requirement for admission.

 Applications are not considered for the spring semester.
 An undergraduate psychology major or equivalent coursework is usually expected.